arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 ----------------------------------------------------

 All documents are stored in collections.
 All collections are stored in a database.
-The database object is accessible there the variable `db` from the module
+The database object is accessible via the variable `db`.

-    arangosh> var db = require("org/arangodb").db;

 Creating a collection is simple.
 You can use the `_create` method of the `db` variable.